-NJPIES is designated as the state's regional poison control center by the New Jersey Department of Health and the American Association of Poison Control Centers.
-It is a division of the Department of Emergency Medicine of Rutgers New Jersey Medical School.
-NJPIES has a state-of-the-art center located at Rutgers Health Sciences in Newark.
+Chartered in 1983, the New Jersey Poison Information & Education System (NJPIES), known to the public as the New Jersey Poison Control Center, is the state's primary defense against injury and deaths from intentional and unintentional poisonings.
+It is designated as the state's regional poison control center by the New Jersey Department of Health and the American Association of Poison Control Centers.
+It is a division of the Department of Emergency Medicine at Rutgers New Jersey Medical School.
+NJPIES has a state-of-the-art center located at Rutgers Biomedical and Health Sciences in Newark.
 NJPIES is funded, in part, by the NJ Department of Health, NJ Hospitals and the United States Department of Health and Human Services.